Monday Accident & Lessons Learned: Looking at a Traffic Accident Using Safeguards Analysis

 The current Safeguards:

-- The driver seeing the pedestrian and taking actions to avoid them (no matter when the pedestrian steps out).
+- The driver sees the pedestrian and takes actions to avoid them (no matter when the pedestrian steps out).

-- The pedestrian looking both ways before crossing a road to avoid any traffic.
+- The pedestrian looks both ways before crossing a road to avoid any traffic.

 The first safeguard is impacted by driver training, laws, driver attention, driver distraction, visibility, and many other factors.

 The second safeguard is impacted by pedestrian alertness, laws, visibility, the “walk”/”Don’t Walk” lights (or lack thereof), and many other factors.

 If we want to stop this accident from ever happening again, do we just concentrate on making the two existing safeguards better?
 Or do we look at other safeguards or remove the Hazard or the Target?